 However, about 10% of all AT/RT cases have what’s called a germline mutation, or a hereditary genetic abnormality that increases the patient’s risk of developing AT/RT.
-It has been linked to somatic and germline mutations of SMARCB1, a tumor suppressor gene.
-This genetic mutation (INI1) may be inherited, in which case tumors may also occur in the kidneys and other parts of the body.
+It has been linked to somatic and germline mutations of SMARCB1, a tumour suppressor gene.
+This genetic mutation (INI1) may be inherited, in which case tumours may also occur in the kidneys and other parts of the body.
 This defect may also occur spontaneously.

 Because AT/RT grows rapidly, patients typically have a fairly short history of progressive symptoms, measured in days to weeks.
-Signs and symptoms are dependent on tumor location and they may also develop ataxia or regression of motor skills.
+Signs and symptoms are dependent on tumour location and they may also develop ataxia or regression of motor skills.

 Symptoms of these tumours are:

 * Headaches (especially upon waking in the